 The program is a National Marrow Donor Program (NMDP) apheresis, collection and transplant facility, as well as a FACT-accredited program performing autologous, related donor and unrelated donor transplants and cord blood transplants.

-CBCI’s research efforts are driven from a desire to broaden the scope of eligible stem cell transplant recipients.
-Through the use of non-myeloablative or reduced intensity allogeneic transplants and cord blood transplants, we are able to broaden both the age and ethnicity of the patients we serve.
+CBCI’s research efforts are driven from a desire to broaden the scope of eligible transplant recipients.
+Through the use of nonmyeloablative or reduced intensity allogeneic transplants and cord blood transplants, we are able to broaden both the age and ethnicity of the patients we serve.

-Our transplant team includes program psychologists, social workers, dietitians, advanced practice providers, medical assistants, financial and transplant nurse coordinators, and oncology certified registered nurses.
-Our Long Term Follow Up Program manages the possible complications of our allogeneic patients’ Graft Versus Host Disease (GVHD).
-We not only follow the patient but are also a resource for our referring physicians whose patients have returned to their care.
+Our transplant team includes program psychologists, social workers, dietitians, advanced practice providers, medical assistants, financial and transplant nurse coordinators and oncology-certified registered nurses who support patients along their transplant journey.
+Additionally, we have a Long Term Follow Up Program to manage the possible complications of our allogeneic patients’ Graft Versus Host Disease (GVHD).
+Upon completion of transplant, we continue to follow patients and remain as a resource for our referring physicians whose patients have returned to their care.